Yafira/the-odin-project/full-stack/ruby-projects/stock-picker/README.md

 ----------------------
 ## Outcome
-- This Ruby method searches a string parameter and counts occurrences of words from a dictionary parameter
+- This method takes an array of stock prices and determines which pair of days is the most profitable to buy and sell with days starting at 0.
 <br>
 <br>
 <b>Parameters</b>